 Happier Camper HC1

 The name says it all.
 A fiberglass egg-style camper that just makes you smile.
-The Happier Camper HC1 has the cool factor of traditional egg campers but is totally modular, allowing for you to stick kayaks, motorcycles and plenty of other gear inside.
+The Happier Camper HC1 has the cool factor of traditional egg campers but is totally modular, allowing you to stick kayaks, motorcycles, and plenty of other gear inside.
 Pretty cool, right?
-These rigs are super light (1100 pounds dry weight), so you can easily pull it with a small vehicle.
+These rigs are super light (1100 pounds dry weight), so you can easily pull them with a small vehicle.